-The Textile and Fashion Arts collection is global in scope, ranging from Ancient Egyptian pleated dresses to contemporary fiber art.
-Its strengths include pre-Columbian textiles; European tapestries and embroideries; the most important collection of Noh robes outside of Japan; Indian textiles; New England colonial embroidery; and costume and accessories from the sixteenth to nineteenth centuries.
+The Textile and Fashion Arts jewelry collection is global in scope, ranging from Ancient Egyptian beads to 21st century high-style jewelry.
+Its strengths include the ancient Nubian and American and European studio jewelry collections.
 The departmental library contains rich holdings ranging from rare books of the sixteenth through the early twentieth century to contemporary fashion publications.

-We are currently seeking an intern who can assist with a variety of research and administrative tasks related to the textile and fashion arts collection, specifically in the jewelry collection.
+We are currently seeking an intern who can assist with a variety of research and administrative tasks related to the jewelry collection, specifically in cataloging new jewelry acquisitions and supporting curatorial research.
 The intern will gain an understanding of the day-to-day workings of a curatorial department, and have an opportunity to learn from original works of art.

 Specific duties and hours will be discussed with candidates.